Unhosted-Wallet/unhosted-modules/recurring-execution/README.md

 ### Considerations

-Once the Strategy Module is enabled, it obtains complete ownership of the SA and the ability to delegate calls for executing any external arbitrary data.
-The approval mechanism plays a vital role in verifying these strategies.
+Once the Execution Module is enabled, it obtains complete ownership of the SA and the ability to calls for executing any external arbitrary data.
+This module draws inspiration from the [recurring transfer](https://github.com/safe-global/safe-modules/tree/master/recurring_transfers) module from Safe modules.

 ## Running tests